ChHarding/TouchTerrain_for_CAGEO/ReadMe.md

  * `basethick`: (in mm) A layer of material this thick will be added below the entire model, i.e. its thickness is counted down from the lowest elevation of the entire model.
-This is particularly important for models with long, deep valleys, which can cause the modelto shine through if the base is not thick enough.
+This is particularly important for models with long, deep valleys, which can cause the model to shine through if the base is not thick enough.
 A base thickness of at least twice the filament thickness is recommended.

  * `bllat`:         Bottom-left latitude of area to be printed
  * `bllon`:         Bottom-left longitude
  * `trlat`:         Top-right latitude
  * `trlon`:         Top-right longitude

+    **New in 2.6**: Polygon to define the area
+    The web app version of TouchTerrain can load a polygon (or poly line) from an uploaded kml file which will supersede the bllat, etc. extent settings.
+    The standalone version can read a kml file using the `poly_file` or `polyURL` parameters.
+For both, the first polygon found will be used as a mask, i.e. the model will only cover terrain inside the polygon.
+If no polygon is found, the first polyline is used instead.
+(Holes in polygons are ignored).

+    * `poly_file` : path to a local kml file
+    * `polyURL` : URL to a publicly readable(!) kml file on Google Drive
+    * `poly` : string containing a GeoJSON polygon, for example:
+        ```
+        {"type": "Polygon",
+        "coordinates": [ [[30, 10], [40, 40], [20, 40], [10, 20], [30, 10]]]}
+        ```

  * `fileformat`: file format for 3D model file.